 The electric field created by a high-voltage transmission line extends from the energized conductors to other conducting objects such as the ground, towers, vegetation, buildings, vehicles, and people.
 The calculated strength of the electric field at a height of 3.28 ft.
-(1 m) above an unvegetated, flat earth is frequently used to describe the electric field under straight parallel transmission lines.
-The most important transmission-line parameters that determine the electric field at a 1-m height are conductor height above ground and line voltage.
+(1 m) above an un-vegetated, flat earth is frequently used to describe the electric field under straight parallel transmission lines.
+The most important transmission-line parameters that determine the electric field at a height of 3.28 ft.
+(1 m) are the line voltage and the height of the conductors above ground.

-Calculations of electric fields from transmission lines are performed with computer programs based on well-known physical principles (cf., Deno and Zaffanella, 1982).
+Calculations of electric fields from transmission lines were performed with computer programs based on well-known physical principles (cf., Deno and Zaffanella, 1982).
 The calculated values under these conditions represent an ideal situation.
 When practical conditions approach this ideal model, measurements and calculations agree.
 Often, however, conditions are far from ideal because of variable terrain and vegetation.
 In these cases, fields are calculated for ideal conditions, with the lowest conductor clearances to provide upper bounds on the electric field under the transmission lines.
 With the use of more complex models or empirical results, it is also possible to account accurately for variations in conductor height, topography, and changes in line direction.
 Because the fields from different sources add vectorially, it is possible to compute the fields from several different lines if the electrical and geometrical properties of the lines are known.
 However, in general, electric fields near transmission lines with vegetation below are highly complex and cannot be calculated.
 Measured fields in such situations are highly variable.

-For evaluation of EMF from transmission lines, the fields must be calculated for a specific line condition.
+For evaluation of electric and magnetic fields from transmission lines, the fields must be calculated for a specific operating conditions.
 The NESC states the condition for evaluating electric-field-induced short-circuit current for lines with voltage above 98 kV, line-to-ground, as follows: conductors are at a minimum clearance from ground corresponding to a conductor temperature of 120°F (50°C), and at a maximum voltage (IEEE, 2002).
 BPA has supplied the needed information for calculating electric and magnetic fields from the proposed transmission lines: the maximum operating voltage, the estimated peak current in 2019, and the minimum conductor clearances.